Ümit Ülgen

-Ümit Ülgen (born 1 September 1973) is a Turkish actor and fine art photographer based in the United Kingdom.
+Ümit Ülgen (born 17th of July 1969) is a Turkish actor and fine art photographer based in the United Kingdom.
 He is best known for portraying Mehmet Özdemir, a conflicted police officer, in the 2025 political drama Exodus.
 He has also had roles in international productions such as Spectre, Doctor Strange, and the BBC miniseries The Night Manager.

 Early life and education

 Ülgen was born in Ankara, Turkey.
 He moved to the United Kingdom for higher education and studied Media Production at the University of Plymouth, where he developed interests in both acting and fine art photography.
+He won multiple award for his photography including BIPP student photographer of the year 2000 and 2001.

 Career

 Acting

 Ülgen began acting in the early 2010s, initially taking minor roles in short films and independent productions.
 His screen debut was in the indie film Different Perspectives (2012).

 He later appeared in internationally recognized productions: